Here are common problems, and possible solutions, you may encounter connecting to the Virtual Lab.

 Mac Display is white when you launch the Virtual Lab.

-This problem is fixed by reinstalling the latest version of the Virtual Lab.
-See how to install the Virtual Lab.
+This problem is fixed by reinstalling the latest version of the Virtual Lab client.
+See Installing the Client.

 If your problem remains unresolved, please submit a Help ticket to the Support Team.